tkjonesy/Underdog-Bet-Exporter/README.md

 ### 4. When it's finished, right-click on the page and save the page as "Webpage, Single File" (.mhtml).

-### 5. Open and run the jupyter notebook to exctract the data into an excel file.
+### 5. Open and run the jupyter notebook to extract the data into an excel file.